xcart/xcart-docs/_pages/kb_en/modules/wordpress_integration/how_wordpress_integration_works.md

 _Related pages:_

-*   {% link "X-Cart 5 to WordPress Integration: System requirements and installation" ref_qe4N0rTZ %}
+*   {% link "X-Cart 5 to WordPress Integration: System Requirements and Installation" ref_qe4N0rTZ %}
-*   {% link "Configuring the X-Cart Intergration plugin in WordPress" ref_wacvoZl5 %}
+*   {% link "Configuring the X-Cart Intergration Plugin in WordPress" ref_wacvoZl5 %}
-*   {% link "Adding products and categories to your WordPress blog" ref_TmUz8Bkv %}
+*   {% link "Adding Products and Categories to Your WordPress Blog" ref_TmUz8Bkv %}
-*   {% link "Adding the Category menu and Product search widgets to your WordPress blog" ref_wuyfRXZI %}
+*   {% link "Adding the Category Menu and Product Search Widgets to Your WordPress Blog" ref_wuyfRXZI %}